ctu-vras/multirobot-calibration/README.md

  - [getPlane.m](Utils/KinUtils/getPlane.m) - computes a plane fitted to set of given points using svd
  - [getPoints.m](Utils/KinUtils/getPoints.m) - computes points from forward kinematics
  - [getPointsIntern.m](Utils/KinUtils/getPointsIntern.m) - computes points from forward kinematics
- - [getTFIntern.m](Utils/KinUtils/getTFIntern.m) - computes transformation from given joint to base - needs additional parameters and is used internally in calibration because of its higher speed
+ - [getTFIntern.m](Utils/KinUtils/getTFIntern.m) - computes transformation from given link to base - needs additional parameters and is used internally in calibration because of its higher speed
- - [getTFtoFrame.m](Utils/KinUtils/getTFtoFrame.m) - computes transformation from a given joint to other given joint
+ - [getTFtoFrame.m](Utils/KinUtils/getTFtoFrame.m) - computes transformation from a given link to other given link
  - [inversetf.m](Utils/KinUtils/inversetf.m) - computes inverse transformation matrix
  - [matrix2quat.m](Utils/KinUtils/matrix2quat.m) - converts the rotation matrix into quaternion
  - [proj2distCoef.m](Utils/KinUtils/proj2distCoef.m) - computes the coefficients to convert the pixels into metres (or millimetres) according to the point distance from the cameras